-Education is the issue that is perhaps most critical to mitigating inequality in Morocco.
+Here we focus on an issue that is perhaps the most critical to mitigating inequality in Morocco.
 The current situation of the Moroccan educational system is alarming; its low quality is a source of both high inequality and economic growth that is insufficient to tackle the nation's chronic unemployment problem - especially that of young people.
 Moreover, standardized test scores show that the situation has hardly changed since the early 2000s.
 The problem is not so much that of resources - as Morocco invests in education at rates not dissimilar than comparators as a share of GDP and an even larger share of its public spending - but of effectiveness of resource use.